 A camping holiday for your dog as well as your family!

-This summer in the period from June 6 to September 30, a dog trainer will be at your service - free of charge.
+In summer months, usually between July 1st and September 18th, a dog trainer will be at your service - free of charge.

 The training program will take place as follows: